Emergency Management Plan

 When deemed necessary, Huntingdon College’s Emergency Management Plan establishes a Crisis Management Team that is activated for actual or potential emergencies that could threaten or have a significant impact on the College’s operations, students, faculty, staff, and administrators.
 The College’s Crisis Management Team priority is to assess, respond to, manage and mitigate the threat or incident, and to responsibly make decisions that minimize the effects of any hazards or threats to the College community.

-The Crisis Management Team is comprised of leaders from the College’s administration, faculty, facilities, and Campus Security.
+The Command Post Team and Crisis Management Team are comprised of leaders from the College’s administration, faculty, facilities, and Campus Security.
 The College’s Crisis Management Team will partner with local, county, state and federal law enforcement, and emergency management agencies as needed to mitigate any emergencies, and to support their mission in safely resolving any College public safety incident.
 This approach ensures and promotes the safety of the Huntingdon College community, its mission, and continuity of operations.
 The College’s Crisis Management Team is a very important part of the Emergency Management Plan’s recovery process through its leadership, guidance, resources and support.

 This Emergency Management Plan conforms to the guidelines outlined in the U.S. Department of Education, Office of Elementary and Secondary Education, Office of Safe and Healthy Students, Guide for Developing High-Quality Emergency Operations Plans for Institutions of Higher Education, Washington, DC, 2013, and the Huntingdon College Board of Trustee guidelines as established under Article IV, I of the Amended and Restated Bylaws of the Huntingdon College Board of Trustees.
 The Board of Trustees Enterprise Risk Management Committee is responsible for general oversight of the identification, assessment, mitigation and reporting of material cross-functional institutional risks.
 This Emergency Management Plan conforms to all local, state, and federal laws and regulations.